 Members of all faiths were allowed to live there.
 Friends bargained with Natives of the area to compensate them for the land they now occupied and vowed not to make war against them.
 Ever since, Philidelphia, the capital of their holy experiment, became known as the City of Brotherly Love.

 This group has been active in many of the great movements of US history.
 No Friend would even consider having a slave.
 They were among the most active and vocal abolitionists and worked in the Underground Railroad to help slaves become free.
 They have also been active in prison reform, education, racial equality, the peace movement, and the women’s movement.

 Out of his search came the formation of the Religious Society of Friends.
 He proclaimed the early preaching of Peter, that Jesus had risen from the dead and was now come in the Spirit and that Jesus acted in the hearts of his followers, purifying and empowering them.

-    This religion has developed in different ways and has splintered into various similar groups.
-The very fact that the original group was adamant about being creedless left the door open for acceptance of many various thoughts.
-In most groups, the Bible is held not viewed as the final revelation of God, but written by men acting under the Holy Spirit’s power.
+This religion has developed differently and splintered into various similar groups.
+The fact that the original group was adamant about being creedless left the door open for acceptance of various thoughts.
+In most groups, the Bible is not viewed as God’s final revelation but written by men acting under the Holy Spirit’s power.
 When the Bible is read in the Spirit, the message takes the reader forward on his or her spiritual journey.